jspecify/jspecify/docs/spec.md

 See [JLS 4.4].

-In bytecode, `<T>` and `<T extends Object>` are both represented as a type parameter with only a single upper bound, `Object`, and no JSpecify nullness type annotations on the bound.
+In bytecode, `<T>` and `<T extends Object>` are both represented as a type parameter with a single upper bound, `Object`, and no JSpecify nullness type annotations on the bound.

 If an `Object`-bounded type parameter appears in a [null-marked scope], then its bound has a [base type] of `Object` and a [nullness operator] of `NO_CHANGE`.